ronisbr/julia-docstrings/README.md

 """
 ```

-where all the text between `<>` represent the VSCode snippet placeholders.
+where all the text between `<>` represent the VS Code snippet placeholders.